lexibank/tlopo/out/vol1/chapter8.md

 [Spriggs](../references.md#source-Spriggs1997a) ([1997a](../references.md#source-Spriggs1997a): 114) summarises non-vegetable food traces from an Eloaue site on Mussau, east of the Admiralties, believed to have been occupied between about 3, 500 and 2, 500 years ago.
 (Eloaue is a low, flat, coral island south-east of the high island of Mussau.)

-> Large quantities of shell rllidden occurred in the site … The three Oceanic domesticates, pig, dog and chicken, were present but only in smal l numbers.
+> Large quantities of shell rllidden occurred in the site …The three Oceanic domesticates, pig, dog and chicken, were present but only in smal l numbers.
 95 per cent of the bone was of fish, mainly inshore species, and turtle.
 Present too in small quantities were porpoise, reptiles, birds, rats and also the phalanger Spilocuscus maculatus (p.
 117).

 A similar range of fauna to Mussau's occurs in the Lapita sites in the Arawe Islands, off the south-west of New Britain, with the addition of a wallaby, Thylogale browni and the flightless cassowary as introduced species (p.
 120).
 A site on Watom, off the north-east tip of New Britain, adds bandicoot to the faunal repertoire (p.
 124).
 Lapita sites from the Solomons provide little evidence, while the Reef-Santa Cruz Islands, next in line as one moves east, show a decline in the range and diversity of animal life available for food, a decline that increases as one moves progressively further out into the Pacific.
 Spriggs records that "hunting took place of what local species of birds, bats and sea creatures such as turtles and dugongs there were, as well as collecting of reef and lagoon fish and shellfish". (p.
 135)